 Meet the Authors – Contraceptive Technology, the basic reference book in family planning for physicians and allied health personnel, has sold over 1,500,000 copies in the United States and has been translated into several languages.
-The authors work closely with 26 other respected clinicians, scientists, and educators to produce the books.
-Buy now
+The authors work closely with 26 other respected clinicians, scientists, and educators to produce the books

-James Trussell is Senior Research Demographer at the Office of Population Research at Princeton University.
-He is the author or co-author of more than 300 scientific publications, primarily in the areas of reproductive health and demographic methodology.
-His recent research has been focused in three areas: emergency contraception, contraceptive failure, and the cost-effectiveness of contraception.
-He has actively promoted making emergency contraception more widely available as an important step in helping women reduce their risk of unintended pregnancy; in addition to his research on this topic, he maintains an emergency contraception website (not-2-late.com) and designed and launched a toll-free emergency contraception hotline (1-888-NOT-2-LATE).
-For more information see www.princeton.edu/~trussell.
+Charles and Marie Robertson Professor of Public and International Affairs, Emeritus and Professor of Economics and Public Affairs, Emeritus at Princeton University.
+Honorary Fellow at the University of Edinburgh.
+He is the author or co-author of 400 scientific publications, primarily in the areas of reproductive health and demographic methodology.
+His recent research has been focused in four areas: medical abortion via telemedicine, emergency contraception, contraceptive failure, and the cost-effectiveness of contraception.
+He has actively promoted making emergency contraception more widely available as an important step in helping women reduce their risk of unintended pregnancy; in addition to his research on this topic, he maintains an emergency contraception website (not-2-late.com).

 Ms. Kowal, a medical writer and editor specializing in communications on women’s reproductive health, maternal mortality, and infant survival, consults for the U.S. Centers for Disease Control and Prevention, the World Health Organization, and other health organizations.
 For more than 20 years, she has written the Public Health section in WorldBook Encyclopedia’s Science Year Annuals.
 Trained as a physician assistant, Ms. Kowal provided clinical care at the University of Michigan’s Health Services, where she developed an interest in the specialized fields of women’s health.
 She is the Executive Editor of Contraceptive Technology and its derivative works.